mafifafm/pxt-microbit/docs/courses/csintro/radio.md

 ![Combo Box Example](/static/courses/csintro/radio/combo-box.png)

 This lesson covers the use of more than one Ragga to share and combine data.
 Students will explore a complex epidemiological program (Infection) that demonstrates the Radio functionality of the Ragga.
 Students will send and receive numbers and strings in a series of guided activities.
-Finally, students are asked to collaborate so that they can share their micro:bits and create a project together.
+Finally, students are asked to collaborate so that they can share their Raggas and create a project together.

 ## Lesson objectives

 Students will...
-* Understand how to use the Radio blocks to send and receive data between micro:bits
+* Understand how to use the Radio blocks to send and receive data between Raggas
 * Understand the specific types of data that can be sent over the Radio

 ## Lesson structure